chakra-ui/chakra-ui/CONTRIBUTING.md

 ## Setup

-The following steps will get you setup to contribute changes to this repo:
+The following steps will get you set up to contribute changes to this repo:

 1. Fork the repo (click the <kbd>Fork</kbd> button at the top right of [this page](https://github.com/chakra-ui/chakra-ui))